sinanshamsudheen/BloomWatch/client/README.md

 ## Final Goals
 - Let users explore any region’s blooming potential instantly.
 - Visual overlays and summary explanations are clear and intuitive.
-- Frontend is demo-ready, responsive, and runs on Lovable with robust integration to backend APIs.
+- Frontend is demo-ready, responsive, and runs on React with robust integration to backend APIs.

 ## Data Flow
 1. User selects region and flower on map/input bar.